numbnet/icesoft/icefaces3/trunk/icefaces/ace/component/resources/icefaces.ace/jquery/ui/readme.txt

 ICE-8552: Add click listener on calendar input field to show calendar popup.
 ICE-7867: Add touch-screen interface support to ACE components.
 (Added plugin jquery.ui.touch-punch.js.)
 ICE-8631: added line that was missing in 1.8.24 in progress bar widget, where the value and percentage numbers are passed to the event
-ICE-8665: Add "onblur" client event to ace:dateTimeEntry.
+ICE-8665: ace:dateTimeEntry text input key-events causing slowdown with large DOMs in IE7/8.
+ICE-8752: Add ARIA role and attributes to SliderEntry.